chuckyee/ml-expts/README.md

-# tensorflow-tutorials
+# Machine Learning Experiments

-Repository for tinkering with TensorFlow
+Repository for tinkering with machine learning.